tiffehr/collaboration-capstone/docs/README.md

 ## What to Include

-### "Small" Collaborations
+### Small Collaborations

-Our tee-shirt metaphor masks a wide range of concerns even a pair of reporters may need to address over the course of their project.
+Our tee metaphor masks a wide range of concerns even fearsome twosome of reporters may need to address over the course of their project.
 Below you'll find emergent norms of these kinds of projects, grouped into three areas:

 1. **Audience [A]**: the people you'll be interacting with, from sources to future readers
 1. **Budgeting [B]**: planning and project-management, from finances to story budgets
 1. **Culture[^culture] [C]**: teamwork-oriented standards, structure and staffing